Marko9543/git-Training/README.md

 # git-Training
-This will help me get familiar with git
+This will help me get familiar with git.
+Save the new software version to next line!